Royal Marines Band Service: Post Second World War

-The bands reunited at Burford in 1946 and finally returning to Deal in 1950.
+The bands reunited at Bradwell Grove camp, near Burford, Oxfordshire in March 1946 and finally returned to Deal in early 1950 under the supervision of the Commandant of the Royal Marine School of Music, Brigadier Roy Smith-Hill.

 The amalgamation of the Divisional Bands with the Royal Naval School of Music to form today's Royal Marines Band Service, also took place in 1950 when the headquarters and training establishment were renamed the Royal Marines School of Music.

 The Band Service are notable for performing the theme music from Gerry Anderson's successful 1965 TV series Thunderbirds, in the final scene from his 1966 film Thunderbirds Are Go.
 The band performed the music on the parade ground of the Royal Marines Depot, Deal, where they marched under the leadership of their Senior Drum Major Charles H. Bowden.
 This sequence was synchronized with the end credits of the film, with the very last scene of this shot (and indeed, the whole film) showing the band standing in a large representation of the words 'THE END'.

 Deal bombing

 At approximately 8.20 am on 22 September 1989, the Royal Marines School of Music at the Royal Marine Depot, Deal was bombed by the IRA; this resulted in the death of eleven Royal Marines Musicians - Musn Mick Ball, B/Cpl John (Andy) Cleatheroe, B/Cpl Trevor Davis, Musn Richard Fice, Musn Richard (Taff) Jones, B/Cpl Dave McMillan, Musn Chris Nolan, B/Cpl Dean Pavey, Musn Mark Petch, Musn Tim Reeves and Musn Bob Simmonds plus the injury of 22 other Royal Marine Band Service members.
 A memorial garden is now situated in the grounds of the old barracks where the bomb went off.
 This was built in remembrance of the eleven who died and was restored after an arson attack some years later.
 Every year the families and friends of those that died join together at the garden to pay their respects and lay flowers in a memorial service.
-The Bandstand near the Walmer Lifeboat station is also dedicated to those who lost their lives in the bombing, with the names of those killed engraved on each face.
+The Bandstand near the Walmer Lifeboat station is also dedicated to those who died in the bombing, with the names of those killed engraved on each face.
 Each July a Royal Marines Band returns to perform an outdoor concert in it.